What UK bus and coach operators need to do to provide services, tours, holidays and trips into Europe and other countries.

 A special regular service is a regular service which only carries specified types of passengers.
 For example, it might take workers between home and work.
 It’s not allowed to transport any other types of passengers.

-Special regular services need to be authorised from 1 July 2021.
-It can take up to 6 months to get them authorised.
+It can take up to 6 months to get a special regular service authorised.

 Where you can run regular services and special regular services